Harnyx-Dope/Zenatix-JWT-Auth/README.md

 <h3>It will ask the Interceptor for auth details</h3>

 ![image](https://github.com/Harnyx-Dope/Zenatix-JWT-Auth/assets/85693353/7cb2d49b-03cf-4cc7-8705-87bef4fa61dd)
-<h2>He Can Change the Payload request from Burp-Suite As Well!!! acting as proxy server</h2>
+<h2>He Can Change the Payload request from Burp-Suite As Well!!! acting as MITM</h2>

 ![image](https://github.com/Harnyx-Dope/Zenatix-JWT-Auth/assets/85693353/7e0788c9-5055-4537-8622-e14b21838416)
 <h2>Then, It is accessible and JWT-Auth is Vulnerable</h2>